Vittozich/react-test-app/README.md

 <hr>

-To validation in code need use `import PropTypes from 'prop-types'`
+To validation in code need use: `import PropTypes from 'prop-types'`

 <hr>